Saleh hands "difficult phase" over to new Yemen

 "The Yemeni people who turned out in their millions for early elections have sent a clear message of their desire for security and stability and change for the better.
 Today...we receive a new leadership and we bid farewell to a leadership," he added.

-The U.S.-backed power transfer plan was hammered out by Yemen's wealthy Gulf Arab neighbors, eager to anti-Saleh protests that paralyzed the country for most of 2011.
+The U.S.-backed power transfer plan was hammered out by Yemen's wealthy Gulf Arab neighbours, eager to anti-Saleh protests that paralysed the country for most of 2011.

 Opposition parties that hold half the seats in a government intended to see the country through the writing of a new constitution before parliamentary elections in 2014 boycotted the ceremony, in part over Saleh's presence, party figures said.